-NANCY D. DOYLE, MPT, attended Texas A&M University for three years, then completed her studies at UTMB Galveston to receive her Master of Physical Therapy (MPT) degree.
+Dr. Doyle attended Texas A&M University for three years, then completed her studies at UTMB Galveston to receive her Master of Physical Therapy (MPT) degree.
 She became licensed in Physical Therapy in 1996 and practiced for over six years in numerous facilities providing care to humans.
 She joined the Veterinary world in 2002 to create and develop the Rehabilitation program at Gulf Coast Veterinary Specialists in Houston, Texas, one of the first specialty animal rehabilitation practices in the nation.
 After developing the practice at GCVS for 16 years, Nancy relocated to the Texas hill country to establish the Rehabilitation practice at Allure Integrated Pet Specialists, finding new professional challenges and the joys of seamlessly combining her skills with equally talented individuals specializing in Eastern and Western treatments.

 In her time away from work, Nancy is still focused on dogs!
 Nancy actively trains and competes with her personal dogs in multiple sports including agility, rally obedience, nosework, and conformation.
 This has given her unique insight into the demands our canine athletes experience and how to help them maintain top physical conditioning or return to sport post injury or surgery.
 She also has learned how to implement training techniques and apply theories of learning to help beloved family pets learn new tasks to maximize their happy participation in Rehabilitation.

-DUSTY SPENCER, DVM Practice limited to Surgery.
-Graduated with her Bachelor's of Science in Biology from California State University, Chico, where she also worked on her Master's Degree in the same field.
+Dr. Spencer, DVM Practice limited to Surgery.
+Graduated with her Bachelor’s of Science in Biology from California State University, Chico, where she also worked on her Master’s Degree in the same field.
 She graduated with her DVM in 2005, from Ross University School of Veterinary Medicine, after attending Texas A & M for her clinical studies.
 Dr. Spencer spent five years in Las Vegas practicing small animal medicine and surgery, as well as managing a hospital, before returning to her alma mater to teach Gross Anatomy to veterinary students for four years.
 Dr. Spencer has been practicing surgery exclusively since 2013, when she went on to complete two one-year-long surgical internships, before completing her three-year surgical residency at Metropolitan Veterinary Hospital in Akron, Ohio.
 Although Dr. Spencer is capable of almost all specialty surgeries, her personal surgical interests include orthopedics (cruciate disease, minimally invasive fracture repair) & maxillofacial/trauma reconstruction.
 Dr. Spencer also enjoys veterinary research and currently has multiple research projects and scientific papers in different stage of completion.
 Outside of work Dr. Spencer loves to run, a hobby that she shares with her husband and daughter, and ride horses.
 They share their lives with a menagerie of pets at home, including a Sphinx cat and hound dogs.
 Someday she hopes to share her property with a couple of dromedary camels, her favorite animal.

 Integrative Services (Chiropractic Care)

-TERESA FRANSIK, DVM is a passionate believer in the health and wellness of people and their pets.
+Dr. Fransik is a passionate believer in the health and wellness of people and their pets.
 She was trained as a traditional veterinarian and graduated from Texas A & M College of Veterinary Medicine.
-After an incident in 1998 with her beloved dachshund, Becky, she quickly discovered the value of chiropractic medicine when her own personal Chiropractor eliminated Becky's severe neck pain.
+After an incident in 1998 with her beloved dachshund, Becky, she quickly discovered the value of chiropractic medicine when her own personal Chiropractor eliminated Becky’s severe neck pain.
 At the time, the laws of Texas would not allow for chiropractic adjustments of pets by veterinarians; however, years later when Dr Michelle Bammel suggested that she go back to school to get certified in Animal Chiropractic by AVCA, Dr Fransik was all in.

 Dr Fransik loves helping her patients by providing gentle and accurate manipulation therapies of chiropractic adjustments and myofascial release to provide immediate and long-term release of muscle tension and pain.
 Her patients love to come in for their regular adjustments.
-She is also currently working on her certification as a Veterinary Food therapist through the Chi Institute, focusing on weight loss in overweight and obese pets.

 Dr Fransik loves to hike with her husband, David.
 Since Texas does not have large elevation changes, they spend most of their time training for their next big hike in a new and beautiful location.
 She is also currently training to become a Certified Life and Weight Loss Coach.